 By implementing good and thoughtful design into their neighbourhoods, [Streets Alive Yarra] promote more enjoyable, liveable and sustainable spaces which have beneficial flow on effects into other adjoining communities.
 Christophe is the champion for the Inner Circle Rail Trail.

 Liz is a transport planner from Melbourne who is currently working in Cambridge, England.
 Liz is the champion for Lygon Street.

 I’m a long time Cremorne resident and have witnessed much change since first moving here in 2000.
 Love to explore all Yarra’s nooks and crannies on foot or by bike.
 I now have a primary school-aged child, which puts street safety in a whole new perspective.
 Alyson is the champion for Cremorne (LAPM 20 Balmain).

-Yarra resident, Founder & Director of Streets Alive Yarra
+Yarra resident, Founder & President of Streets Alive Yarra

 When I was a child I rode a bicycle to school, the library, to friends houses and to sport.
 There was less traffic and more space on the street.
 I could travel safely and independently.
 I’d like my child to be able to experience this too.
 I’d like everyone’s children to be able to walk or cycle safely around their local suburb.
 I’d like our older citizens to be able to safely walk to local shops so they can live independently in their own home for longer.
 Jeremy is the champion for Swan Street.

 Rick is a Chartered Professional Engineer and Director of RDP Consulting Engineers, with over 20 years experience in civil and transport infrastructure design.
 He has recently designed a new roundabout arrangement that accommodates and prioritises pedestrians and a bicycle path (the first of this type in Australia) to be constructed in two locations in Moray Street, South Melbourne for the City of Port Phillip, as part of the Melbourne Metro Rail project early works.
 Rick is the champion for Gwynne Street.